apiture/api-ref-resolver/README.md

 _Component replacements_ are of the form
 `{ $ref: "uri#/components/section/componentName" }` (`section` may be `schemas`,
-`parameters`, `response`, or any other `components`).
+`parameters`, `response`, or any other item in `components`).
-Components replacements are only done for three-level JSON Pointers; for longer JSON pointers, see #4 below.
+Component replacements are only done for three-level JSON Pointers; for longer JSON pointers, see #4 below.

-For component replacements,
+If the containing $ref object is at `/components/section/componentName0`, it does not contain any other keys, and `componentName0` equals `componentName`, the entire referenced object is inserted in place of the original `$ref` object and the mapping `uri#/components/section/componentName` &rArr; `#/components/section/componentName` is remembered.

+Otherwise,
-the content at the external URI is read (if not already cached) and the named component is inserted into the target document in side it's own components object, and the `$ref` replaced by `{ $ref: "#/components/section/componentName" }`.
+the content at the external URI is read (if not already cached) and the named component is inserted into the target document inside it's own components object, and the `$ref` replaced by `{ $ref: "#/components/section/componentName" }`.

-The `ApiRefOptions.conflictPolicy` determines what to do if the component already exists and is a conflict (i.e. it was resolved from a different normalized path):
+The `ApiRefOptions.conflictPolicy` determines what to do if the `componentName` already exists in the target document:

 * it is either renamed with a unique numeric suffix (`rename`);
 * it is an error and the entire process fails (`error`)